Battle of Nola (215 BC)

 The Second Battle of Nola was fought in 215 BC between Hannibal's army and a Roman force under Marcus Claudius Marcellus.
 It was Hannibal's second attempt to seize Nola after a failure the year before.
 He was again repelled and would make one more, also unsuccessful attempt the next year.
-For the Romans, it was a crucial success against Hannibal's army and give them hope that they could win the war.
+For the Romans, it was a crucial success against Hannibal's army and gave them hope that they could win the war.

+Aftermath

+Hans Delbrück in 1920 described the three battles of Nola as Marcellus' alleged victories and very insignificant engagements.